BioinformaticsLabAtMUN/PangenomeAnalysis/README.md

 **Conda** (Miniconda is fine)
 - Download from: https://docs.conda.io/en/latest/miniconda.html
-- All Python packages are installed automatically by the pipeline on first run — you do not need to install anything else manually.
+- All Python packages are installed automatically by the pipeline on first run.
+You do not need to install anything else manually.

 ---